About Robelle

 cd /opt/robelle

-tar xvf /home/root/sxprod
+tar xvf /tmp/sxprod

 Apply the license codes